bigtoga/Examples/Cloud - Azure/AZ-301/BS to memorize.md

    <summary>Virtual Machines</summary>

 **How to visualize the different processes running on VMs?** - Azure Services Map

-## Accelerated Networking

-**Need network optimized compute - what?** - D, F, E, L, M support Accelerated Networking

-**Accelerated networking - what is it?** - reduces latency, jitter, and CPU utilization

-**What settings do you need to enable?** - Single Root I/O Virtualization (SR-IOV)

 **How to collect Windows Security logs and store for x years?** - Azure Log Analytics Agent but also Diagnostics Agent